Are round the world airline tickets cheaper than booking single flights?

 Yes.
 Star Alliance and oneworld, for example, let you earn and redeem points on round-the-world fares.

 Tips on how to make round-the-world fares work in your favour

 - Book peak periods and book them early.
 As round-the-world fares are fixed in price, it doesn't matter if you book your trip for low season or high season.
 You can make your ticket go further by booking a trip during peak season.
 You'll have to get in early to cash in on the savings.

 - Join the alliance.
-You can receive status credits and frequent flyer points for your trip, if you sign up to its alliance (many are free).
-This lets you nab loyalty points which you can put toward future trips.
+You can receive status credits and frequent flyer points for your trip if you sign up to its alliance (many are free).
+This lets you nab loyalty points which you can put towards future trips.

 - Fly where there aren't very many budget carriers.
 RTW flights can save you the most when you don't have budget airline options to cheapen your trip.
 Examples of these are South America and Canada.

-- Don’t fly where there are stacks of budget carriers.
-For example, in Europe, flights can start from as little as GBP10 or $17.
+- Don't fly where there are stacks of budget carriers.
+For example, in Europe, flights can start from as little as £10 or $17.